 Cornelia-Adriana conducted extensive field research on civil-military relations, political change and security in Pakistan, India and Kashmir.
-She worked as a Risk Analyst at a risk & crisis management company in Konstanz, Germany, where she focused her work on armed conflicts, geopolitics, foreign policy and political instability.
+She worked as a Risk Analyst at a crisis management company in Konstanz, Germany.
 Prior to joining DCU, Cornelia was pre-doctoral fellow of the ZEIT-Stiftung Hamburg.
 She studied Politics and European Studies in Germany, India and Romania and was DAAD-Erasmus Placement fellow at the Terrorism Prevention Branch, United Nations.
 In 2013, she was awarded the Prize for the best MA thesis at the University of Konstanz.

 Institute for International Conflict Resolution and Reconstruction (IICRR)